ax-llm/ax/README.md

       properties: {
         name: {
           type: 'string',
-          description: 'name of the product',
+          description: 'name of the product'
         },
         count: {
           type: 'number',
-          description: 'number of products to search for', },
+          description: 'number of products to search for' }
       },
-      required: ['name', 'count'],
+      required: ['name', 'count']
     },
-    func: inventorySearch,
+    func: inventorySearch
-  },
+  }
 ];

 const customerQuery = `Do you guys have 5 Macbook Pro's M2 with 96GB RAM and 3 iPads in stock?`;